cjlaserna/cjlaserna/README.md

 ### Hi there!
 I'm Catherine.
 Welcome to my Github.
-I'm a highschool junior in California.
+I'm a highschool senior in California.
 * working on personal projects to build a portfolio

 ### Reach me at clasernaj@gmail.com